aiidateam/aiida-core/docs/source/topics/plugins.rst

 Failure to comply will likely prevent your plugin from being listed on the official `AiiDA plugin registry <registry>`_.

-If you find yourself tempted to do any of the above, please open an issue on the `AiiDA repository <core>`_ and explain why.
-We will advise on how to proceed.
+If you find yourself in a situation where you feel like you need to do any of the above, please open an issue on the `AiiDA repository <core>`_ and we can try to advise on how to proceed.

 .. _core: https://github.com/aiidateam/aiida-core